-I am the editor of Global Voices Advocacy and a long-time member of the Global Voices community.
+I am the director of Global Voices Advocacy and a long-time member of the Global Voices community.
 Thanks for visiting our site!
 My job is to support our community's efforts to report and advocate on Internet censorship and surveillance around the world.
 I currently live in Boston, where I am researching and writing about the politics of Internet use in Cuba as a fellow at the Berkman Center for Internet and Society.
 Check out my blog half-wired, or follow me on Twitter.

 Latest posts by Ellery Roberts Biddle